TimCares/MasterThesis/docs/thesis/experiments/teacher_ablations.typ

 We show a comparison of the retrieval performance between different teacher, and the performance on ImageNet-1K, in @image_text_retrieval_teachers.
-We observe that the choice of the teacher is significant for the performance of the student, especially in the unimodal case.
+We observe that the choice of the teacher is significant for the performance of the student.
 We observe a significant reduction across all benchmarks when using Data2Vec2 @data2vec2 as the teacher, and a slight reduction when using DINO @dino.
 For Data2Vec2, we lose up to 12 percentage points in the retrieval metrics, and 12.5 percentage points on ImageNet-1K CLIP-like classification, while for DINO, we lose up to 4 percentage points in the retrieval metrics, but gain